telegram-sms/telegram-sms/README.md

 - [Paper](https://github.com/pilgr/Paper)
 - [AwesomeQRCode](https://github.com/SumiMakito/AwesomeQRCode)

-The creation of this APP would not be possible without help from the following people:
+The creation of this APP would not be possible without the help from the following people:

 - [@SumiMakito](https://github.com/SumiMakito) ([Donate](https://paypal.me/makito))
 - [@zsxsoft](https://github.com/zsxsoft)